How Maternity, Paternity & Parental Leave Work in Quebec: What Parents need to Know

 • Have paid or owe QPIP premiums (these are usually automatically deducted on your pay)

-• Have earned at lest $2000,00 in insurable income during the qualifying period
+• Have earned at least $2,000 in insurable income during the qualifying period

 • You must also have stopped working or reduced your work activity by at least 40%.
 This applies whether you are an employee, self employed, or a family type or intermediate resource.
 In other words, QPIP is not just for your traditional 9 to 5 workers.